Table of Contents

 Adrenal Gland Hemangioma

 Adrenal gland hemangiomas are usually asymptomatic and nonfunctional.
-They are more common in people aged between 50–70 years of age and are more seen in men.
+They are more common in people aged between 50–70 years of age and are more usual in men.

 Peripheral cavitation is seen in most biopsies, whereas central hemorrhage, necrosis, calcification and fibrosis are the typical histopathological findings.
 Radiographic evaluation of such lesions can only raise suspicion but is not confirmatory, therefore the diagnosis can be confirmed only post-operatively and with histopathological examination.